Kajlax/TOW-App/README.md

 ### Generate-section:

 - Generate-button should return the amount chosen in Number of exercises -filter.
-Default value could be set to five?
+Default value 5.

 ### Workouts-section: